Perspectivism: Later developments

+20th century

 In the 20th century, perspectivism was discussed separately by José Ortega y Gasset and Karl Jaspers.

-Ortega

 Ortega's perspectivism, replaced his previous position that "man is completely social".
 His reversal is prominent in his work Verdad y perspectiva ("Truth and perspective"), where he explained that "each man has a mission of truth" and that what he sees of reality no other eye sees.
 He explained:From different positions two people see the same surroundings.
 However, they do not see the same thing.
 Their different positions mean that the surroundings are organized in a different way: what is in the foreground for one may be in the background for another.
 Furthermore, as things are hidden one behind another, each person will see something that the other may not.Ortega also maintained that perspective is perfected by the multiplication of its viewpoints.
 He noted that war transpires due to the lack of perspective and failure to see the larger contexts of the actions among nations.
 Ortega also cited the importance of phenomenology in perspectivism as he argued against speculation and the importance of concrete evidence in understanding truth and reality.
 In this discourse, he highlighted the role of "circumstance" in finding out the truth since it allows us to understand realities beyond ourselves.